dqdang/grover-algorithm/README.md

 Output:         The probability of finding the value.

 Notes:

 	1)	To search for a term, enter in the decimal value.
 The program calculates the probability using decimal values.

-        2)      Remember that this is a classical program running a quantum program.
+        2)      Reminder that this is a classical program running a quantum program.
 Running time of this program is O(2^n), but the quantum version is O(√(2^n)), which is quadratic speedup.